Safe practices researching employers

 - Also search the internet for the company name plus the word “scam”.
 If the employment opportunity is fraudulent, this is a good way to find out.

-- Follow the Career Center’s tips for assessing for fraudulent employers
+- Follow Berkeley Career Engagement’s tips for assessing for fraudulent employers

 - If the listing is for an unpaid internship, read the Department of Labor’s policies on unpaid Internships (PDF) to see if the position seems to comply.